Taiizor/stormkit-io/README.md

 cd stormkit-io

 # Trust the dependencies specified in `mise.toml` and install them
+# NOTE: you may need to install mise first: https://mise.jdx.dev/getting-started.html
 mise trust && mise install

 # Start all services (includes database setup and migrations)